 With the exception of YouTube – the video-sharing platform used by 73% of adults – no other major social media platform comes close to Facebook in terms of usage.
-Around a third of U.S. adults (35%) say they use Instagram, while smaller shares say they use Pinterest, Snapchat, LinkedIn, Twitter and WhatsApp.
+Around four-in-ten U.S. adults (37%) say they use Instagram, while smaller shares say they use Pinterest, Snapchat, LinkedIn, Twitter and WhatsApp.
 Facebook owns Instagram and WhatsApp.

-2Among U.S. adults who use Facebook, around three-quarters (74%) visit the site at least once a day, according to the January survey.
-The share of adult users who visit Facebook at least once a day is higher than the shares who visit Snapchat (63%) and Instagram (60%) at least once a day.
-However, similar shares of Facebook and Snapchat users say they visit each site several times a day (51% and 49%, respectively).
+2Among U.S. adults who use Facebook, around three-quarters (74%) visit the site at least once a day, according to the 2019 survey.
+The share of adult Facebook users who visit the site at least once a day is higher than the shares of Instagram users (63%) and Snapchat users (61%) who visit those sites at least daily.

 3Facebook is popular among all demographic groups, though some adults are more likely to use it than others.
-Nearly three-quarters of women in the U.S. (74%) use the platform, compared with 62% of men.
-There are differences by community type and education level, too: Adults in urban areas are more likely to use it than those in suburban or rural areas, as are those with a college degree or more use Facebook, compared with 61% of those who have a high school diploma or less.
+Three-quarters of women in the U.S. use the platform, compared with 63% of men.
+There are differences by education level, too: Around three-quarters (74%) of adults with a college degree or more use Facebook, compared with 61% of those who have a high school diploma or less.

-Around eight-in-ten (81%) of those ages 18 to 29 use Facebook – about twice the share among those 65 and older (41%).
-However, the share of older Americans who use the platform has doubled since August 2012, when just 20% of those 65 and older said they used it.
+Around eight-in-ten (79%) of those ages 18 to 29 use Facebook – much higher than the share among those 65 and older (46%).
+However, the share of older Americans who use the platform has more than doubled since August 2012, when just 20% of those 65 and older said they used it.